omarieclaire/clojure-scala-cantrips/README.md

 }
 ```

-This class generates the api below;
+This class generates the interface below;

 *`make show-immutable-fields`*
 ```java